 - 👑 Invite meeting VIPs: The most effective companies keep meeting participants down to a few key stakeholders and subject-matter experts.
 According to Robert Sutton, a professor of organizational behavior at Stanford University, you should invite between five to eight people for optimal results.(5)

-- ⚖️ Apple the Pareto principle: Look at some of your recent meetings.
+- ⚖️ Apply the Pareto principle: Look at some of your recent meetings.
 Was your team engaged?
 Was there an agenda?
 Was the discussion productive?
 Identify the 20% of productive meetings that drive 80% of the results and scrap the rest.

 - 🤫 Have a day without meetings: A 2022 study of 76 companies with more than 1,000 employees found that at least one no-meeting day per week resulted in improved productivity, higher engagement, and… higher-quality discussions.
 You know what to do.(6)